dotyahya/mlops-weather-airflow-pipeline/README.md

 # MLOps Weather Pipeline
 A data engineering pipeline for collecting, preprocessing, and tracking weather data using Airflow (Docker) and DVC (local storage) on Windows 11.

-Note: Weather data is obtained from OpenWeatherMap API
+Note: Weather data is obtained from Visual Crossing API

 ## Setup
 1. Clone the repository.